poonchuanan/tp/docs/UserGuide.md

 >Things you should take note of:
 >*This feature allows the changing of a food activity to exercise activity in the list.
 Vice versa.
->*The list in which you want to edit to have to be pulled out first before being able to edit on it, else editing would be today's list!
+>*The list in which you want to edit to have to be pulled out first before being able to edit on it, else editing would be on today's list!
 >*This command edits the latest list pulled out.
-For example, if `list 2020-10-21` is the latest list to be pulled out, then edit will edit index stated in date 2020-10-21's list.
+For example, if `list 2020-10-21` is the latest list to be pulled out, then `edit` will edit index stated in date 2020-10-21's list.

 >IMPORTANT:
 >*This feature cannot be exercised on find feature!